nickmancari/linux_bxtch/README.md

 <p></p>

 # Synopsis:
-* Engine will be made with lightwieght JSON (fast) parser GOJSONQ
-* JSON data will serve as makeshift database (easy to compile)
+* JSON data will serve as makeshift database for now (easy to compile)
-* Only using golang templates as frontend for speed and minimalist design
+* Only using Go html/templates as frontend for speed and minimalist design
 * Go everything for learning purposes

 ## Notes:
-- Abandonded Bleve for now.
-Too robust for proof-of-concept
 - Need to tweak search input variable to take upper and lower case variations
 - Search and serve now functioning with Go templates